peterdidimitrov/SchoolFoodStamps/README.md

 ## Features

 - **Parent Interface:** Parents can view and manage food stamps for their children, renew food stamps, and purchase new food stamps.
-- **School Interface:** Schools can view food stamps for their students and manage their catering company partnerships.
+- **School Interface:** Schools can view food stamps for their students.
 - **Catering Company Interface:** Catering companies can manage their profiles, add dishes, and view food stamps for schools they serve.

 ## Installation